Roxot/m-to-n-alignments/README.md

 # m-to-m-alignments

+Disclaimer: This code is under development and is not a finished product.
+As such, some functionality might not work or contain bugs.

 ### Installation
 Needs at least Python 3.6 due to some features used, known to work with Python 3.7.
 To install dependencies run: